Candidate for Councillor: Jeffrey Priest, P.Eng.

 What is the value of a professional licence with APEGA?

-The professional licence issued by APEGA has immense value since it shows that the licensed engineer has the professional and technical skills to practise safely, along with the desired ethics to practise as an engineer or geoscientist within Alberta.
-The licence instils trust and confidence for the employer, and members of the public alike, that the practice of engineering or geoscience will uphold the highest standards of safety and ethical practice.
+The professional licence issued by APEGA has immense value since it shows that the licensed engineer has the professional and technical skills and the ethical foundation to practise safely as an engineer or geoscientist within Alberta.
+The licence gives employers and members of the public alike the confidence that the practice of engineering or geoscience will uphold the highest standards of safety and ethical practice.

 Video Statement